MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/automate-runbooks.md

 ::: moniker-end

 > [!NOTE]
-> Orchestrator does not support moving multiple variables with multiple-selection.
+> Orchestrator doesn't support moving multiple variables with multiple-selection.
 To move more than one variable to another folder, you must move each variable individually.

 Use the following procedures to create, insert, and organize variables.